kellykohlleffel/genai-rag-bigquery/README.md

 We will be using this model for creating the vector embeddings for our data, which will be used by our Travel Assistant for Semantic Search.

 ```
-#@title Code Block 6: Create Remote Model for interacting with a Text Embedding Model
+#@title BigQuery Config - Code Block 6: Create Remote Model for interacting with a Text Embedding Model

 %%bigquery
 CREATE OR REPLACE MODEL travel_assistant_ds.travel_asst_embed_model